HIGH COPPER BLOOD TEST LEVEL. What does higher than normal copper test level mean?

 Copper values and definitions

-LOW ACID PHOSPHATASE TEST RESULT REFERENT VALUES What does low Acid phosphatase test result referent values level mean?
+LOW LGD TEST RESULT REFERENT VALUES FOR ADULTS What does low IgD test result referent values for adults level mean?

-HIGH REUMATOID FACTOR (RF) TEST RESULT NEGATIVE REFERENT VALUES What does high Reumatoid factor (RF) test result negative referent values level mean?
+HIGH REUMATOID FACTOR (RF) TEST RESULT POSITIVE REFERENT VALUES What does high Reumatoid factor (RF) test result positive referent values level mean?

-LOW EOSINOPHIL GRANULOCYTES TEST RESULT REFERENT VALUES FOR ADULT What does low Eosinophil granulocytes test result referent values for adult level mean?
+LOW MEAN PLATELET VOLUME (MPV) TEST RESULT REFERENT VALUES What does low Mean platelet volume (MPV) test result referent values flevel mean?

 LOW LIPASE TEST RESULT REFERENT VALUES What does low Lipase test result referent values level mean?

-LOW OSMOLARITY TEST RESULT REFERENT VALUES What does low Osmolarity test result referent values level mean?
+LOW CK-MB BLOOD TEST LEVEL What does low CK-MB blood test level mean?

 tests: